Dastille/ChaosRegenerationFlow/README.md

 **Pure lossless universal compression for encrypted and chaotic data with full network-grade safety.**

 ChaosRegen mechanically extracts entropy from random data using universal constants, modular mathematics, and reversible transforms.

 Now includes:
 - Magic file headers
 - Original file size tracking
 - CRC32 checksum verification

+Sigil extends ChaosRegen with a self-verifying `.sg1` format.
+See [SigilProtocol.md](SigilProtocol.md) for details on the protocol and how it derives from the ChaosRegen engine.

 ## License